 The irrigated pasture areas (approximately 20,000 acres) of the northern portion of the SCMAD present another extreme in control problems.
 During the intense heat of summer, Aedes nigromaculis can complete its life cycle in less than four days.
 High temperatures can create problems with chemical control due to the faster metabolism in the mosquito and the breakdown of some chemicals (due to heat and ultraviolet rays) from sunlight.

 Adult mosquitoes are routinely monitored (7 night cycles) throughout the SCMAD by using a device known as the New Jersey Light Trap.
 Each week (from April through October) the samples are identified after which the findings are sent to the California Department of Health Services Vector Borne Disease Section.
-Approximately 25 traps are used.
+Approximately 29 traps are used throughout the county.